-- Is one of the coolest climates GI´s within the Uco Valley
+- It is one of the coolest climates GI´s within the Uco Valley

-- It could be compared with Burgundy but regularly can be situated in the same pattern than higher Bordeaux or Napa (as far as heat summation is concerned).
+- It could be compared with Burgundy but is regularly situated in the same pattern than higher Bordeaux or Napa (as far as heat summation is concerned).

 - Soils of North West Gualtallary are typically alluvial.

-- Wind erosion has placed 4 inches of natural vegetation on this soil, forming the 1st layer.
+- Wind erosion has placed 4 inches of natural vegetation on this soil, forming the first layer.